Non-profit works to help transition veterans out of homelessness

 SPARTANBURG, S.C.
-(WSPA) – At the corner of North Dean and Saint John’s in Spartanburg you’ll find a big brick house with a bright yellow door.
+(WSPA) – At the corner of North Dean and Saint John Street in Spartanburg you’ll find a big brick house with a bright yellow door.

 “We are in a 4000 square foot home that is dedicated for the purpose of housing homeless veterans who are transitioning from homelessness to wellness,” said Chris Pfohl, explaining ‘Warriors Once Again.’